open-dovetail/demo/README.md

 # Global Logistics Services Demo

 This demo uses Dovetail and TIBCO graph DB to demonstrate a digital-twin type of application for global logicstics services that manages the pickup and delivery packages by multiple carriers.
-The blockchain tracks key milestone events generated when environment-sensitive goods are picked up, delivered, and/or transfered between carriers, as well as IoT events that shows violation of required shipping conditions.
+The blockchain tracks key milestone events generated when environment-sensitive goods are picked up, delivered, and/or transferred between carriers, as well as IoT events that shows violation of required shipping conditions.

 ## Required Components